pridit-a2oa/docker-arma2oaserver-wine/README.md

 Make a copy of the three `.example` files, removing this suffix, and modify server configuration with your own preferences.

+Build the image so we can use it later:

 ```bash
 docker build -t arma2oaserver .
 ```

-Since `RCON_PASSWORD` is set on build (to populate a configuration file) should this need to be changed in the future you must modify the file ending in `.cfg` within the directory `/arma2oaserver/expansion/battleye` inside the container.
-As the file is automatically renamed it is not feasible to mount.

-Without the argument being specified at build the value will default to `secret`.

-## Data
+### Game Content
 This image does not contain any data files, given that they can not be downloaded without an active subscription to the packages on Steam.

 For this purpose, I would recommend leveraging the official [SteamCMD](https://hub.docker.com/r/steamcmd/steamcmd) Docker image and having that content ready (or merged if sharing assets) before building and using this image.

 ```bash
 docker run -it \